letientai299/freecodecamp/readme.md

   tests.

-As a result of such bad feelings, I have to do my best to get rid of those projects as quicly as possible, including writing dummy tests in some of below projects to pass the FCC tests.
+As a result of such bad feelings, I have to do my best to get rid of those projects as quickly as possible, including writing dummy tests in some of below projects to pass the FCC tests.
 Sorry.

 | Task                                             | Note                               | Site                                                      |